SunnyViewTech/docs/my-website/docs/Integration/Blender/facecap.md

 slug: /blender-facecap
 ---

-# Real-time Face Capture for non-VRM Files
+# Real-time Face Capture for Non-VRM Files

 For non-VRM files, you can achieve real-time facial capture using the LiveLinkFace streaming method and the help of third-party plugins.
 :::info